 - Mobilize interdisciplinary teams

-With these competencies, you’ll be qualified for heightened responsibility, which comes with greater pay.
-Later, this blog will explore how much you can expect to earn in various leadership positions.
+You’ll be qualified for heightened responsibility with these competencies, which often comes with greater pay.
 You can apply your leadership in clinical nursing, healthcare administration and management or nursing education.

-The demand for leadership positions in healthcare is high and will continue to grow.
+The demand for leadership positions in healthcare is high and will continue to surge.

 Nurse practitioner, nurse educator and healthcare executive are just a few examples of positions in demand.
-Between 2018 and 2028, the U.S. Bureau of Labor Statistics (BLS) expects the employment of each to grow much faster than the national average of 5%.
+Between 2020 and 2030, the U.S. Bureau of Labor Statistics (BLS) expects the employment of each to grow much faster than the national average:

-Another benefit of obtaining a terminal nursing degree is that you’ll achieve parity with other health professionals.
-Medical doctors, physical therapists and dentists are just a few clinicians that must earn a doctorate to practice.
+Another reason why nurses get DNPs is to achieve parity with other health professionals.
+Medical doctors, physical therapists and dentists are just a few clinicians who must earn a doctorate to practice.

-Advanced practice registered nurses (APRNs) can practice with a master's degree.
-But earning a DNP will provide you with an educational credential comparable to expert colleagues.
+Advanced practice registered nurses (APRNs) can practice with a master’s degree.
+However, earning a DNP will give you an educational credential comparable to your expert colleagues.

-Several factors are driving the need for doctorally-prepared nurses.
-According to the American Association of Colleges of Nursing (AACN), one is the shortage of nursing faculty.
+Several factors are driving the need for doctorally prepared nurses.
+According to the American Association of Colleges of Nursing (AACN), one is the nursing faculty shortage.

-Over 870 nursing schools reported a total of 1,715 faculty vacancies for the 2018-19 academic year.
-Approximately 91% of the open positions required or preferred a doctoral degree.
+More than 892 nursing schools reported a total of 1,637 faculty vacancies for the 2019-20 academic year.
+Approximately 90% of the open positions required or preferred a doctoral degree.

-The critical lack of nurse educators is contributing to the national shortage of RNs.
-As a result of faculty vacancies, nursing schools rejected over 75,000 qualified applicants in 2018.
+The critical lack of nurse educators is contributing to the national shortage of registered nurses (RNs).
+As a result of faculty vacancies, nursing schools rejected over 80,000 qualified applicants in 2019.

 What’s Causing the Nursing Faculty Shortage?

-- Increasing faculty age: The average age of doctorally-prepared faculty was 56.9 during the 2016-17 academic year, limiting their number of active years.
+- Aging out: The average age of doctorally prepared faculty was 62.6 during the 2019-20 academic year, limiting their number of active years.

 - Rising retirements: One-third of the current nursing faculty are expected to retire by 2025, creating hundreds of roles that must be replaced.